Nielunix/dracoshell/README.md

 # A nice shell made with quickshell

+There are no pictures of it right now because it's a work in progress :/

 > [!WARNING]
 > This is a project made for fun because i like to develop so the updates wont always be stable
 > If you want to use the project I recommand to fork it and maintain your own version of it